 Gunn has enlisted another of his Guardians of the Galaxy pals for a role with Michael Rooker playing Savant.

 The character of King Shark is (a shaaaaaaark!) a humanoid shark, so expect a fair amount of CGI involved for Steve Agee.
 The character of King Shark has recently appeared in live action (via considerable CGI) on The Flash TV series.

 Nathan Fillion is playing…wait for it…Arm Fall Off Boy.

 Suicide Squad 2 Story

 Earlier in development, The Wrap reported that Dwayne Johnson’s Black Adam may get his introduction in Suicide Squad 2, indicating that the team’s mission this time around will be to secure “a weapon of mass destruction,” and that the weapon of mass destruction in question would be Black Adam himself.
 That’s from a pre-Gunn version of the project, though, and the movie is now going in a completely different direction.

 Instead, expect it to be far more in line with the sensibilities Gunn displayed in the Guardians of the Galaxy movies.
-The question, of course, is is Warner Bros. will follow their own Birds of Prey lead and lean into an R-rating for a violent group of misfits like the Suicide Squad.
+Warner Bros. will follow their own Birds of Prey lead and lean into an R-rating for this violent group of misfits.
 I’d also be curious to see if the movie takes any inspiration from Gail Simone’s Suicide Squad-adjacent Secret Six title, which featured some slightly less expendable baddies and antiheroes in more ridiculous, humorous, and extreme situations than we usually saw in the Suicide Squad books.
 The excellent animated movie, Suicide Squad: Hell to Pay drew on some of that, and it might be a good starting point for a new film.